knative/docs/contributing/DOCS-CONTRIBUTING.md

    review.
-1. If the PR involves significant technical changes, for example new features, or new and changed sample code, the PR is assigned to a Subject Matter Expert (SME) or engineer for technical review and approval.
+1. If the PR involves significant technical changes, for example new features, or new and changed sample code, the PR is assigned to a Subject Matter Expert (SME), typically an engineer working on Knative, for technical review and approval.
 1. When both the technical writers and SMEs are satisfied with the quality of the writing and the technical accuracy of the content, the PR can be merged.
 A PR requires two labels before for it's eligible for merging: